build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 But you don't have to settle for this.
 You can use the OpenTelemetry SDK to provide white-box instrumentation to your code to fit your needs.
 By the way, the OpenTelemetry SDK is another moving part that you have to be aware of.
 In this section, you are going to change the code of the microservice to highlight other important parts of the code, and make sure that the traces sent to Grafana Tempo are going to show all of that.

-Open the file `pom.xml`.
-Then, add the following properties right after the XML tag `parent`:
+3. Open the file `pom.xml`.

+4. Add the following properties right after the XML tag `parent`:

 ```xml
 <properties>